yam-ai/yamflow-doc/pipelining.rst

 Clean Data
 ==========

-This activity improves the quality of the data sets up to the standard required for the downstream ML.
+In this activity, the quality of the data sets is improved up to the standard required for the downstream ML.
 Through data cleansing, the raw data are cleaned so that the resultant data for ML are as valid, accurate, complete, consistent,